GOVTNZ/web-standards/guidance/assessment/tests/a11y/tools.md

 ### Chrome Device Mode

-You'll be asked to run some tests at a few screen resolutions or viewports.
+You'll be asked to run some tests at a few screen resolutions or viewport sizes.
 Accessibility issues that only appear on smaller screens will get picked up this way.

 As well as testing your pages at your browser's normal desktop size, you also need to test at the following viewport sizes: